UPDATED: WEDNESDAY March 7 2018. New York City, NY.

 Winter Storm Juno (AKA Snowmageddon, Snowpocalypse) January 25, 2015.
 The New York City Mayor, Bill De Blasio, warned New Yorkers that a historic snow storm with 3 feet of snow was heading to New York on the following day.
 He closed all public transportation systems, and all Broadway shows were forced to close.
 Fortunately, it was a Monday when most of Broadway was dark anyway, and little inconvenience was felt by Broadway patrons.
 De Blasio’s statement sent New York City residents running to stores to stock up on food, snow shovels, and rock salt.
 The Mayor was erring on the side of safety; he just got it wrong this time.
 This was the first time that the New York City subway has ever closed for snow reasons, and ultimately a paltry 9.8 inches fell in NYC, making residents angry at the mistake in the forecasts.
 Boston, MA, however, was buried in up to three feet of snow.

 Winter Storm Knife (AKA Snowvember) November 13–21, 2014.
-This series of Winter storms dumped over 33 inches on NYC, but there were no stoppages to the city or the Broadway show schedule during this time.
+This series of Winter storms dumped over 33 inches on NYC, but as the dumping was spread over a few days, NYC was able to keep ahead of the snow ploughing and there were no stoppages to the city or the Broadway show schedule during this time.

 Boxing Day Blizzard December 26, 2010.
 26 Inches of snow – Some Broadway shows closed